-Key Thought: Our responsibility is to reflect God’s image in the way we interact with others and the way we care for His Creation.
-Restoring Dominion – July 9, 2016 1.
-Have a volunteer read Isaiah 43:6,7. a.
-Ask class members to share a thought on what the most important point in this text is. b. … [Click to read more …]
+Key Thought: Effectual ministry today must follow Christ’s example and care for the whole person – physically, mentally, and spiritually..
+Jesus Ministered to Their Needs – August 27, 2016 1.
+Have a volunteer read Mark 2:8-12 a.
+Ask class members to share a thought on what the most important point in this text is. b.
+What … [Click to read more …]